 One of the smartest ways to track your Twitter performance is by measuring the metrics for each of your posts.
 You can gather data on your engagement rate and impressions for each of your posts through Twitter analytics.

 Content is the key and analysis of individual content pieces will help you understand how you are faring on the platform.
-When you analyse your post-wise reach and engagement, you can identify which posts have done well and which didn’t.
-This can inform your content development strategy on Twitter.
+When you analyse your post-wise reach and engagement, you can identify which posts have done well and which ones failed.
+This can help improve your content development strategy on Twitter.

-You can take inspiration from content that drew high levels of engagement.
-Inform your future content creation strategies based on insights from your previous posts.
+You can take inspiration from the content that drew high levels of engagement.
+Improve your future content creation strategies based on insights from your previous posts.
 Inculcate elements from your most engaging posts into your content creation strategy for more optimised performance.

 3. Audience Metrics

 Having a clear idea as to which segments constitute your audience will allow for easier targeting.
 With Twitter Analytics, you can segment your audience at multiple levels.
-Twitter Analytics tool allows you to track your audience basic demographics such as their gender, location, and age.
+Audience analytics allows you to track your audience demographics along with other data.

-Based on your audience insights, you can customise your Twitter campaigns to match with your audiences’ tastes and preferences.
+Based on audience insights, you can customise your Twitter campaigns to match your audiences’ tastes and preferences.